Zapkid/LabOS-Cypress-Demo/README.md

 # LabOS Cypress Automation testing demo

-This project contains Cypress tests for the [LabOS](https://qa-candidates.labos.cloud "LabOS") service, including UI & Backend tests.
+This project contains Cypress tests for the [LabOS](https://qa-candidates.labos.cloud "LabOS") service, focusing on client web UI with backend verifications. \
+The project is structured with the page object model design, along with tools, actions, assertions & workflows.

 ## Setup